shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

         total += xi
     return total / len(x)
 {% endhighlight %}
-You can supply optional types, but they aren't required for performant code, as Numba can compile functions on the fly using its JIT compiler.
+You can supply optional types, but they aren't required for performant code as Numba can compile functions on the fly using its JIT compiler.

-In contrast, Cython is a general purpose tool (not just for array oriented computing) that compiles Python into C extensions.
+In contrast, Cython is a general purpose tool, not just for array oriented computing, that compiles Python into C extensions.
 To see impressive speedups, you need to manually add types:
 {% highlight cython %}
 def cython_mean(double[:] x):